the-masses/PEAK-Lab/_peoples/6_project.md

 ---
 layout: page
-title: Yufei Zhang
+title: Lingjie Zhang
 role: Research Assistant
 target: 6
-description: Yufei Zhang is a research assistant in PEAK lab working with Prof. Chen Changhao.
-He received his undergraduate degree from the School of Information Science and Engineering of Fudan University and his postgraduate degree from Nanyang Technological University.
-His current research interests include multimodal continuous learning and embodied intelligence.
+description: Lingjie Zhang is a research assistant at PEAK-LAB, HKUST(GZ), advised by Prof. Changhao Chen, and a master's student in Automotive Engineering at the Technical University of Munich.
+He is interested in embodied navigation, particularly in learning-based motion planning and control.
-img: /PEAK-Lab/assets/img/zhangyufei.jpg
+img: /PEAK-Lab/assets/img/zhanglingjie.png
 importance: 6
 category: work
-email: 'yufeizhang@hkust-gz.edu.cn'
+email: 'zljjacob@gmail.com'
 # github: '12312321'
 # twitter : 'Sitzmann'
 # website: 'github.com'